 Figure 135 illustrates the protection information processing that may occur as a side effect of Compare command processing.
 Compare command processing parallels both Write and Read commands.
-For the portion of the Compare command that transfers data and protection information from the host to the controller, the protection information checks performed by the controller parallels the Write command that transfers data and protection of the Compare command that transfers data and protection of the Compare command that transfers data and protection information checks (refer to section 5.2.2.1).
-For the portion of the Compare command that transfers data and protection information from the NVM media to the controller, the protection information checks (refer to section 5.2.2.1).
+For the portion of the Compare command that transfers data and protection information from the host to the controller, the protection information checks performed by the controller parallels the Write command protection information checks (refer to section 5.2.2.1).
+For the portion of the Compare command that transfers data and protection information from the NVM media to the controller, the protection information checks performed by the controller parallels the Read command protection information checks (refer to section 5.2.2.2).
+The ELBST, EILBRT, PRINFO, STC, ELBATM, and ELBAT fields in the command are used by both sets of protection information checks as defined in section 5.2.3.